henriksfu/Course-Planner/README.md

 - Use the endpoints to retrieve course information, enrollment statistics, and perform dynamic updates.

 ## Credits
-This project was developed by [Your Name].
+This project was developed by Henrik Sachdeva.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.